-19 Non-static data members of a (non-union) class with the same access control (11.8) are allocated so that later members have higher addresses within a class object.
+19 Non-static data members of a (non-union) class with the same access control (11.63) are allocated so that later members have higher addresses within a class object.
 The order of allocation of non-static data members with different access control is unspecified (11.8).
 Implementation alignment requirements might cause two adjacent members not to be allocated immediately after each other; so might requirements for space for managing virtual functions (11.6.2) and virtual base classes (11.6.1).
-Add cpp_declorder_layout to table 17 in 15.10 [cpp.predefined] Acknowledgements Thanks to Jens Maurer for the idea of this alternative path and for reviewing this paper.